ymorsi7/MSI-Esports-Center/README.md

 # MSI Hackathon
-Solution to track/manage (user session) times at each PC
+Solution to track/manage (user session) times at each PC.
 Goal: Improve (queue time) and streamline organization of (TEC usage).

 * Recommendation